 Skills Students will be following the Ncelp programme of phonics, vocabulary and grammar.
 Our Do It Now tasks focus on aspects of culture of the Spanish speaking world and act as a key point of engagement.
-This term the focus will be on masculine and feminine. programme of phonics, vocabulary and grammar.
-Our Do It Now tasks focus on Students will be following the Ncelp programme of phonics, vocabulary and grammar.
+This term the focus will be on masculine and feminine.
+Students will be following the Ncelp programme of phonics, vocabulary and grammar.
+Our Do It Now tasks focus on aspects of culture of the Spanish speaking world and act as a key point of engagement.
+This term the focus will be on -ar, -er and -ir verbs.
+Students will be following the Ncelp programme of phonics, vocabulary and grammar.
 Our Do It Now tasks focus on aspects of culture of the Spanish speaking world and act as a key point of engagement.
 This term the focus will be on adjectives.
 Key Questions ¿Qué haces? ¿En qué trabajas? ¿Te gusta la tecnología? ¿Qué asignaturas estudias?
 Describe a tu madre ¿Dónde fuiste?
 Assessment Listening and reading Writing and speaking Mixed skills